Kieran Phillips (footballer, born 2002): Swindon Supermarine (loan)

 On 28 October 2021, Phillips joined seventh tier Swindon Supermarine on a one-month loan deal.
 Phillips made his debut against Dorchester on 6 November, making a goalscoring start to his loan-spell as he scored the only goal against his former club.
 After scoring seven goals in seven matches over the course of November, Phillips won the Swindon Supermarine Player of the Month award.
 On 8 December, Phillips extended his loan spell with the club until 1 January 2022.
 On 5 January, Phillips' loan deal was extended until the end of the season.
 Phillips' final game of his loan spell came in the 5–2 Wiltshire Premier Shield Final victory over Corsham Town, Phillips scoring the fourth goal.

 Phillips was released at the end of the 2021–22 season.

 Gloucester City

-On 29 July 2022, Phillips joined National League North club Gloucester City following a successful trial period, linking up with former Bristol Rovers academy manager Lee Mansell.
+On 29 July 2022, Phillips joined National League North club Gloucester City following a successful trial period, linking up with former Bristol Rovers youth team coach Lee Mansell.
 A successful October saw Phillips win the league's player of the month award having scored six goals in four matches.